Antibiotic Research UK is run by the Trustees (Chairman Mr Ashley Burgess), who are elected by the Members.

 BPharm PhD DSc FRCPath (Chief Executive)

 Colin Garner is both a university academic scientist and scientific entrepreneur.
 He graduated from Chelsea College, University of London (now Kings College) and did his PhD in biochemical toxicology at University College Hospital Medical School.
 After a two year postdoctoral fellowship at the University of Wisconsin, USA he returned to the UK to carry out cancer research at the University of Leeds and then for the majority of his career at the University of York.
-He headed up a cancer research laboratory for almost 20 years in which time he published over 200 scientific papers and 30 book chapters on the role of gene-environment interactions in cancer causation.
+He headed up a cancer research laboratory in the Department of Biology for almost 20 years in which time he published over 200 scientific papers and 30 book chapters on the role of gene-environment interactions in cancer causation.
 Along with two surgeon colleagues, he created the York cancer charity York Against Cancer which provides funds for education, research and patient support.

 Professor Chris G Dowson

 Professor Chris G Dowson (School of Life Sciences, University of Warwick, UK) has, for many years, examined the emergence and evolution of antibiotic resistance across a wide range of bacteria.
 His recent focus has been to better understand how penicillin targets bacteria.
 This began during his postdoctoral time at the University of Sussex, in the laboratory of Professor Spratt (1986-1990) and subsequently with his Lister Institute Centenary Fellowship (1991-1996).
 He currently holds a personal chair at Warwick University and is a member of the Medical Research Council Infections and Immunity Board.